 This will rise each year as you gain the relevant skills and experience, for more information please visit our pay and benefits page.

-Being a qualified detective opens so many other doors in policing such as specialist roles in Safeguarding or homicide investigations as well as the worlds of covert policing.
+Being a qualified detective opens so many other doors in policing such as specialist roles in safeguarding or homicide investigations as well as the worlds of covert policing.

-The ability to work on your own, take responsibility for an investigation and the lines of enquiry as well as working as part of a bigger team.
+It’s essential that you can work on your own, take responsibility for an investigation as well as working as part of a bigger team.